-To ensure that no one is left behind, humanitarian and development practitioners need to identify where inequalities exist in contexts where they work, and then take action to understand the root causes driving these inequalities.
+To ensure that no one is left behind, humanitarian and development practitioners need to identify where inequalities exist in contexts where they work, and then take action to understand the these inequalities.

-If practitioners do not analyze these dynamics, how can they
+If practitioners do not analyze these dynamics, how can they ensure that no one is at risk of exclusion from their interventions?